arupbhunia/kirankoduru.github.io/_posts/2017-10-24-sublime-text-ninja.md

 Hit function `F6` to toggle spell check in Sublime Text.

+### Do Anything [BONUS]

+Added bonus from reddit user [/u/LightShadow](https://www.reddit.com/r/Python/comments/78gkgn/7_shortcuts_of_a_highly_effective_sublime_text/dotnitp/).
+You can do literally anything by hitting `Ctrl + Shift + P`.
+This opens the command pallete or a autocomplete like dialog that allows you to type or do anything in Sublime Text.

 ### Useful packages to install

 Working as a python developer, I have found the following Sublime Text plugins the most useful.